mantidproject/mantid/docs/source/workbench/settings.rst

 =======

-- Facility and default Instrument: These settings control the default settings used for Mantid interfaces that require a facility or instrument.
+- Facility and Default Instrument: These settings control the default settings used for Mantid interfaces that require a facility or instrument.
 This can be set outside of settings by changing the instrument in other interfaces, such as `Muon Analysis 2 <MuonAnalysis_2-ref>`_.